Join Us

 Nonoperative Management of Neck Pain and Radicular ...

-Cervical steroid injections may be considered in the treatment of radicular pain.
-Cervical perineural injections (e.g., trans-laminar and transforaminal epidurals, selective nerve root blocks) should be performed under radiographic guidance and only after confirmation of pathology via MRI or computed tomography.
-These blocks attempt to bathe the affected nerve root in steroids.
-One study demonstrated significant pain relief at 14 days and six months after a series of selective nerve root blocks.20 In another prospective cohort series of 21 patients awaiting surgery for symptomatic radiculopathy, cervical injections improved pain and reduced the need for operative intervention.21 More recently, however, a prospective, randomized study of 40 patients showed no difference after three weeks between patients who received a steroid injection and those who were in the control groups.22 Complications associated with cervical injections are rare.
-One study of a series of more than 1,000 blocks showed a minor complication rate of 1.66 percent and a major adverse events rate of less than 1 percent.23 However, patients should be advised that these rare events may be severe (e.g., spinal cord or brainstem damage).
-A recent review of the literature suggests that epidural corticosteroids may lead to short-term, symptomatic improvement of radicular symptoms.24
+Cervical steroid injections may be considered in managing radicular pain.
+Cervical perineural injections like trans-laminar and transforaminal epidurals, and selective nerve root blocks should be performed under radiographic guidance after confirming pathology via MRI or computed tomography.
+These blocks aim to bathe the affected nerve root in steroids.
+A study demonstrated significant pain relief at 14 days and six months after receiving a series of selective nerve root blocks.
+Another prospective cohort study of 21 patients awaiting surgery for symptomatic radiculopathy showed that cervical injections improved pain and reduced the need for operative intervention.
+More recently, a prospective, randomized study of 40 patients showed no difference after three weeks between patients who received a steroid injection and those in the control groups.
+Complications associated with cervical injections are rare.
+In a study of over 1,000 blocks, the minor complication rate was 1.66 percent, and major adverse events less than 1 percent.
+However, patients should be aware that these rare events can be severe, such as spinal cord or brainstem damage.
+A recent literature review suggests that epidural corticosteroids may lead to short-term, symptomatic improvement of radicular symptoms.

 If you want to learn more, please visit our website.